 This list provides different resources for financing options available to farms.
 It includes state and federal government agencies, farmer-owned lending cooperatives, banks and other institutions.

-Each listing is preceded by its state abbreviation, a New England state or New York, or (M/S) for multi-state.
+Each listing is preceded by its state abbreviation or (M/S) for multi-state.

 State Department of Agriculture Grants